 c.
-The IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC
+New IFRSs in issue but not yet endorsed and issued into effect by the FSC

-New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between An Investor and Its Associate or Joint Venture" To be determined by IASB IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS 17 - Comparative Information" January 1, 2023 Amendments to IAS 21 "Lack of Exchangeability" January 1, 2025 (Note 2)
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note) Annual Improvements to IFRS Accounting Standards - Volume 11 January 1, 2026 Amendments to IFRS 9 and IFRS 7 "Amendments to the Classification and Measurement of Financial Instruments" January 1, 2026 Amendments to IFRS 9 and IFRS 7 "Contracts Referencing Nature Dependent Electricity" January 1, 2026 Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture" To be determined by IASB IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 17 and IFRS 9 - Comparative Information" January 1, 2023 IFRS 18 "Presentation and Disclosures in Financial Statements" January 1, 2027 IFRS 19 "Subsidiaries without Public Accountability: Disclosures" January 1, 2027

-Note 1: Unless stated otherwise, the above IFRS Accounting Standards are effective for annual reporting periods beginning on or after their respective effective dates.
+Note: Unless stated otherwise, the above IFRS Accounting Standards are effective for annual reporting periods beginning on or after their respective effective dates.